 - Five fairly recent graduates are living a religious vocation: Father Vince Fernandez, Sister Servant of the Cross Kmetz, Fr.
 Sean Donovan, Fr.
 Andy Kmetz, and Sr. Theresa Aletheia Noble

 - 97% of parents say the School of Saint Mary inspires their students to pray.

 - Many of our Graduates become National Merit top scorers.

-The School of Saint Mary is fully accredited by the State of Oklahoma and in 1998 became the state’s first Catholic elementary school to meet the higher accrediting standards set by the Oklahoma Conference of Catholic Schools Accreditation Association.
+The School of Saint Mary is fully accredited by the State of Oklahoma.
+In 1998, it became the state’s first Catholic elementary school to meet the higher accrediting standards set by the Oklahoma Conference of Catholic Schools Accreditation Association.

-Because every student deserves individual attention, the School of Saint Mary has 18 certified and 4 teaching assistants for a student teacher ratio of 15:1.
+The School of Saint Mary has 18 certified and 4 teaching assistants for a student teacher ratio of 15:1.
 A special education teacher and an educational consultant are available to help teachers and parents identify and meet the varied needs of the students at all grade levels.
-The early elementary students spend their entire day in one classroom, with one teacher and the same group of children, while older students rotate between classes.
-Our faculty employs a variety of teaching methods to accommodate students’ unique learning styles and utilizes the Schools Attuned Program to facilitate student learning.
+The early elementary students spend their entire day in one classroom, with one teacher and the same group of children.
+Older students rotate between classes.
+Our faculty employs a variety of teaching methods to accommodate students’ unique learning styles.